codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 1. The Kubernetes services that belong to this application (on the services tab)
 1. What services and replicas were updated with each deployment.

 The deployment status is fetched from your ArgoCD integration in a live manner.
-If at any point, the deployment is not synced with GIT, you will instantly see the out-of-sync status:
+If, at any point, the deployment is not synced with GIT, you will instantly see the out-of-sync status.
+You will get the number of resources that are out of sync.
+When you click the out-of-sync status, you will get a list of all resources in that status.

 {% include image.html
   lightbox="true"
   file="/images/guides/gitops/out-of-sync.png"
   url="/images/guides/gitops/out-of-sync.png"
   alt="Out of sync status"
   caption="Out of sync status"
   max-width="60%"